-Join Dan Violet Sagmiller for an in-depth discussion in this video AI support, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video AI support, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] The next AIs, we'll deal with…creating a base and attacking the player.…In order to determine that, all the AIs…will want similar information.…Such as how many units, how many bases…does the AI have.…In this video, we will create an AI support…script that will check Drone and Unit count…for each individual AI controller…and their subsequent behaviors.…To get started, I'm in the Scripts folder…and the sub folder AI.…I'm gonna right-click and create the script…called AI Support.…So now we have our AI Support script.…

 I know I'm gonna want to use a couple generic lists,…so right away, I'm going to extend out…collections to include generic.…Next, I'm going to create those two public lists I need.…One will be to manage Drones and the other…will be to manage Command Bases.…Next, I'm gonna need to know information…about which player it is.…Since the AI Support is not part of a Prefab…that's getting loaded into the game,…it's not going to be generating…all of the player information.…So we're going to have to set that manually.…

 - Adding player positions and start info

 - Adding camera moves

 - Supporting navigation